irdest/irdest/docs/user/src/concepts.md

 included in every Ratman installation.
 Additionally there is a proxy service called `irdest-proxy` which can be used to tunnel IP network traffic through an Irdest network.

-Check the [available clients](../clients.md) page for details on what Irdest applications are available on your platform!

 ## Routing